Popmotion/popmotion/docs/learn/basics/get-started.md

 Actions are unopinionated, so those values can be used to create animations with CSS, SVG, React, Three.js... any API that accepts a number as an input.

-In this simple introductoary guide we're going to install Popmotion and use it to animate an element using the `tween` animation and DOM `styler`.
+In this simple introductory guide we're going to install Popmotion and use it to animate an element using the `tween` animation and DOM `styler`.

 ## Installation